 Is the decision a Key Decision?
 No

-A Key Decision is an executive decision
+A Key Decision is an executive decision 110

 which has a significant impact on two or

 more District wards or which results in

 income or expenditure to the Council above

 the following thresholds:

 BDC: Revenue - £75,000

 Capital - £150,000

 NEDDC: Revenue - £100,000

 Capital - £250,000

 Please indicate which threshold applies

 Is the decision subject to Call-In?
 No

 (Only Key Decisions are subject to Call-In)

 District Wards Affected All

 Links to Corporate Plan priorities or Robust financial Governance

 Policy Framework arrangements underpin the

 effective operation of the Council

 and its ability to secure the full

 range of Corporate Plan Priorities.

+range of corporate Fiant Fibrities.